NORTH AMERICAN GUN DOG ASSOCIATION RULES

 18. A contestant may only protest his/her run and no one else’s.

 19. Arguing with the scorekeeper will not be tolerated!
 If you have a discrepancy, your time and issue will be noted and the run will continue.
 The contestant, the scorekeeper and the Grievance Committee will resolve the issue at the end of the run.
 Host clubs have the right to amend rules for certain regulations or hazards as long as they are clearly posted prior to the event.

 20. If you win the Amateur National Championship the Handler & Dog as a team will no longer be able to compete as an amateur in that same division.
+If you win the Women’s National Championship the Handler & Dog as a team will no longer be able to compete in the Women’s Division, they as a team will be allowed to compete in the Amateur or Open Divisions.
 Any dog & handler as a team who places in the top 5 two times at Nationals in the Amateur Division will be required to move up to the Open Division.
 The Board of Directors reserves the right to deem a participant as a tournament hunter and require them to compete in the Open Division.

 22. Electric collars will be permitted.
 Only one collar may be worn on a dog and must be on the dog’s neck.
 No dog will be allowed to hunt with a collar on the flank.
 Abuse or misuse will result in immediate disqualification.
 Beeper collars will not be allowed if close field proximity will affect the other contestants